shanestevenz/Quick-Notes/README.md

 - dotenv: To load .env variables

 ## Challenges

-3. An outline of the technologies you used and how you used them.
-## Challenges
 - We faced a lot of difficulty with setting up the initial project using React and Snowpack.
 We likely spent around 3 hours fixing all the configs and routes before we could even really start on the project.
 We ended up using create-snowpack-app which eased our troubles a little.
 - We also experienced difficulty when implementing the Login page with cookies.
-We ended up changing the rendering from being client side to server in order to help fix some of the issues we had routing and saving the cookies.
+We ended up redoing our server in order to help fix some of the issues we had routing and saving the cookies.
 - The side bar was also surprisingly challenging.
 We initially used a react-burger-menu to have a slidng out sidebar but we ended up abandoning this because it was a css nightmare.
 - Dynamically sizing the notes was also somewhat of a challenge.
 We ended up making the note a flexbox  and using a react TextareaAutosize component to help autosize the note when they got too long